Nastasya Samburskaya: Biography

 Nastasya Samburskaya was born in Priozersk, Leningrad Oblast, Russian SFSR, Soviet Union.
 After school Nastasya decided to first learn to be a stylist, hairdresser.

 In 2010 she graduated from the Russian University of Theatre Arts - GITIS, workshop Sergey Golomazov, after which the group was invited to Malaya Bronnaya Theater, which serves as the moment.

 The actress began her career in 2008.
 Since 2011, she has starred in the TV series Kristina Sokolovskaya Univer.
 New Dorm on TNT, playing a girl with a very complex character.

+In 2016, she was in a relationship with Belarusian singer IVAN.